Service Agreement & Funding Information

 The contract with BLaST, the current ferry operator, was originally scheduled to expire at the end of 2024.
 The contract was extended to August 25, 2025, due to a pause in service as a result of the COVID-19 pandemic.
 Service is anticipated to continue through to the end of the contract pending 2025 budget approval.

-When will the new service contract go out for tender?
-What is the term for the new contract?
+When does the ferry operator’s contract expire?
+What is the term of the contract?

-Yes, the City will inform the community once a decision has been made using various communication channels such as a media release, social media posts, website updates, Citypage notices, and emails with key interest groups.
+The City notifies the public of service changes through various communication channels, such as media releases, social media posts, website updates, Citypage notices, and emails with key interest groups.

 Where can residents find more information on the costs associated with the Q to Q ferry service?

 Funding for the Q to Q is dependent on the annual budget approval process.
 Costs associated with providing service includes, but is not limited to, fuel costs, dredging work, dock maintenance, and staffing costs.
-2024 operating costs are projected to be approximately $825,000 with projected revenue from tickets sales expected to be $125,000, resulting in $700,000 to be covered from general revenue.
+2024 operating costs were $875,000 with $742,000 being covered from general taxation revenue and $133,000 from ticket sales.
+It is projected that each subsequent year will cost more to operate and maintain the ferry service.
 Ongoing maintenance work needed to support the service is budgeted at approximately $250,000 per year and is covered from the City’s capital budget.
 Ferry service costs are summarized in the Queensborough Transportation Plan starting on page 49.

 What portion of Provincial gambling revenue is allocated to the operation of the Q to Q ferry?